Uber Assault & Harassment Lawsuits

 While using Uber, drivers and riders have been raped, sexually assaulted and physically attacked.

-As survivors continue sharing their stories, many are pursuing legal action against Uber for its negligence.
+As survivors continue sharing their stories, many have started taking legal action against Uber for its negligence.

 Are You a New York Uber Sexual Assault Survivor?